Trams in Adelaide: Electrification

-The Port Adelaide line, which until that time had still used horse trams, began to be converted to electric operation in 1914 and opened on 3 April 1917.
+The Port Adelaide line, which until that time had used horse trams, began to be converted to electric operation in 1914 and was opened on 3 April 1917.
 A line from Magill to Morialta opened in 1915 for weekend tourist traffic, with only a single return service on weekdays.
 The line ran in the valley of 4th creek, a tributary of the River Torrens, across farmland and along unmade and ungazetted roads.

 On 18 September 1918, a tram line opened from Sturt Street, via West Terrace and then Anzac Highway (then Bay Road) to Keswick.
 It was used to transport soldiers returned from World War I to the military hospital there.
 Known as the West City Line, ran down West Terrace and Goodwood Road turned west into Park Terrace (now Greenhill Road) before turning in to Bay Road, and terminating at the entry to the Keswick Barracks.
 In 1925, a small loop branch line was added, to service the Wayville Showgrounds.
 After redevelopment of Anzac Highway in the 1930s, the tram line was eventually truncated at the new Keswick Road Bridge in March 1939, at a stop known as Wayville West.
 This line was closed in December 1957.